Segontium: Present day

 Although the A4085 to Beddgelert cuts through the site, most of the fort's foundations are preserved.
 Guidebooks can be bought from other Cadw sites, including Caernarfon Castle.
 The remains of a civilian settlement together with a Roman temple of Mithras, the Caernarfon Mithraeum, and a cemetery have been also identified around the fort.

 Mythology and fiction

 Segontium is referenced in the prose of the Mabinogion, a collection of early medieval Welsh prose first collated in the 1350s.
 In Breuddwyd Macsen Wledig ("The dream of Macsen Wledig")—one of its Four Independent Tales—Macsen (identified with the Emperor Magnus Maximus) dreams of a beautiful woman (Saint Elen) who turns out to be at "the fort at the mouth of the Seiont".

+It is also suggested as the location of Snowdon/Synadowne in the Libeaus Desconus.

 Wallace Breem's novel Eagle in the Snow begins and ends in post-Roman Segontium and references its temple of Mithras.

 The fort also features in The Crystal Cave and The Hollow Hills of Mary Stewart's Merlin trilogy.